 대메뉴 바로가기 본문 바로가기

-The Naro Space Center features state-of-the-art facilities including a launch complex, a satellite integration and test center, a launch vehicle assembly building, a solid rocket motor building, a launch control building, an optical equipment building, and the Space Education/PR Center, all of which are necessary for the successful launch of space vehicles.
+The Naro Space Center features state-of-the-art facilities including a launch complex system, a satellite integration and test center, a launch vehicle assembly building, a solid fuel motor building, a launch control building, an optical equipment building, and the Space Science Center, all of which are necessary for the successful launch of space rockets.

 The Naro Space Center has been continuously upgraded as the advance base for Korea's space exploration, including expansion of the launch pad to support multipurpose satellites and to be able to launch the Korea Space Launch Vehicle (KSLV-II) in the future.